modular-data/hmpps-authoring-lib-ui/README.md

 import type { DataAccessConfig, SupabaseClientConfig } from 'hmpps-authoring-lib-ui'
 ```

+## Publishing

+This library is published to NPM using the ["Publish package" GitHub action](https://github.com/modular-data/hmpps-authoring-lib-ui/actions/workflows/publish.yml).

+**Note on version placeholder**: The `package.json` file uses `9999.9999.9999` as a placeholder version.
+This is replaced with the actual semantic version during the publish workflow, which bumps the version based on the selected version type (major/feature/bug).
+This approach follows the same pattern as [hmpps-digital-prison-reporting-frontend](https://github.com/ministryofjustice/hmpps-digital-prison-reporting-frontend).

 # Instructions

 If this is a HMPPS project then the project will be created as part of bootstrapping -